thelgevold/svelte-bazel-example/README.md

 This demo application consists of two parts
  - Frontend written in Svelte
- - Node backend written in Typescript
+ - Node/Express application written in Typescript

 Blog posts: